snicker/twohunnid_ha/node_red_conf/installation.md

    },

 The feature relies on having the git and ssh-keygen command line tools available.
 Node-RED will check for them on start-up and let you know if they are missing.

+add the twohunnid project
+===

+open a project from here : https://github.com/snicker/twohunnid_ha_nodered.git

+will probably have to update git credentials for this to work